FAQ

 My HPLC makes a clunking noise.

-I put in a brand-new piston seal and it leaked.
+I put in a brand-new piston seal, and it leaked.
 Any advice?

 Piston Seal, Solvent Compatibility Issues

 Looking for information on finding the best seal for your application?
-Want to know if there are potential interactions between the seal material and solvent you're using?
+Want to know if there are potential interactions between the seal material and the solvent you're using?
 Consult our Seal/Solvent Compatibility Guide.

 What makes a good piston go bad?